If you cite multiple chapters or works from the same book, include a separate Works Cited entry for each chapter.

 An experimental group, also known as a treatment group, receives the treatment whose effect researchers wish to study, whereas a control group does not.
 They should be identical in all other ways.

-Individual Likert-type questions are treated as ordinal data, because the items have clear rank order, but don’t have an even distribution.
+Individual Likert-type questions are generally considered ordinal data, because the items have clear rank order, but don’t have an even distribution.

 The type of data determines what statistical tests you should use to analyze your data.